CustomIcon/HonoluluBot/README.md

 - It will ask you to put in the token you recieved earlier before, just put it in the shell and you are good to go

 ### One-Click Deploy on Heroku:
-This is one of the Easiest method to deploy YAML bot:
+This is one of the Easiest method to deploy Honolulu:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/pokurt/HonoluluBot.git)